 This leads into the discussion of bench stones.
 There are some different opinions of the selection of bench stone that one should use, and it is a question of personal preference, I think.
 Shown is an Norton India oilstone (model IB-8), I do not know how these stones get their names, but India oilstone is a man-made Aluminum oxide stone, this one is a combination stone, having a coarse side and a fine side.
 The fine side is used for most sharpening jobs, gravers, cutting tools, screwdriver blades, etc.

-For fine finishing of gravers, etc. a hard Arkansas stone is required.
-There are a lot of stones calling themselves 'hard Arkansas,' however many not suitable.
+For a very fine finish a hard Arkansas stone can be used.
+There are a lot of stones calling themselves 'hard Arkansas,' however they are not all the same.
 The type shown below (Norton HB4) is a natural stone, called Novaculite (mined in the Ouachita mountains of Arkansas, hence the name 'Arkansas').
 It is very smooth, and imparts very little cutting action.
 Norton classifies it as 'ultra-fine.'
 Generally, I use the fine oilstone (above) and finish (if needed) with a couple strokes on the Novaculite to deburr the edges.

 Other types of stones that can be found, and I find to be of lesser use; include soft Arkansas, the other type of so called 'hard Arkansas', and 'Black Arkansas.'
 The three below were a set of stones, the soft stone on the left cuts very fast and wears quickly, the middle stone is also fairly abrasive, and the black stone is quite smooth, but not as smooth as the Novaculite stone above.
 One can only experiment and find what gives the best results.
 I've tended to use the stones below for general purpose grinding tasks (stoning the burs off a piece of work, etc.)

 While I am on the subject, another abrasive file that is useful for various tasks, such as sharpening carbide lathe cutting tools are diamond laps/files.
 Shown are the EZE-LAP diamond hone, and consist of plastic handles with 3/4" x 2" diamond grit pads of Superfine (1200), Fine (600), Medium (400), Coarse (250), and extra Coarse (150).